AyushRV/VITY-JAVA-PROJECT/README.md

 The application needs a dedicated user in your Oracle database.

-1.  **Create the User**: Connect to your database with an admin account (e.g., `SYSTEM`) and run the following SQL commands:
+1.  **Create the User**: Use an admin account (such as `SYSTEM`) to access your database, then execute the following SQL commands:
     ```sql
     CREATE USER ccrm_user IDENTIFIED BY ccrm_pass;
     GRANT CONNECT, RESOURCE, DBA TO ccrm_user;
     ```
-2.  **Initialize the Tables**: You don't need to create tables manually\!
-The application will automatically create the required schema the first time it runs.
+2.  **Initialize the Tables**: You don't have to make tables by hand!
+The first time the program runs, the necessary schema will be created automatically.

 ### Step 4: Run the Application\!

-With everything compiled and the database ready, run the application using this command from the project's root directory:
+Use this command to launch the application from the project's root directory once everything has been compiled and the database is ready:

 ```bash
 java -cp "bin;lib/ojdbc17.jar" edu.ccrm.cli.Main